 There are many alternative therapies available for treating arthritis.
 Some have been shown to be potentially beneficial, while others are outright hoaxes.
-Legitimate options-or complimentary therapies-may enhance traditional therapies or ease some symptoms, as has been shown with certain dietary supplements.
+A few treatments may enhance traditional therapies or ease some symptoms, as has been shown with certain dietary supplements.
 Other alternatives, including prayer, can influence emotions and mental attitudes-factors that are widely accepted as important to good physical health.

-Unfortunately, many people with arthritis have spent much money on unproven and ineffective remedies, such as wearing copper bracelets or even sitting in uranium mines.
+Unfortunately, many people with arthritis have spent much money on unproven and ineffective remedies, such as wearing copper bracelets or magnets or using bee venum.
 Testimonials can sound exciting, but they don't count as scientific evidence.
 Giving up your prescribed treatment program for a remedy that hasn't undergone scientific testing can allow your disease to progress uncontrolled, resulting in joint damage that otherwise could have been avoided.